 Haida begins to visit Tsukuru’s apartment so he can listen to music.
 Tsukuru is free with information about his family and their finances—demonstrating the level of intimacy and honesty they have with each other.
 They spend evenings listening to music, notably Liszt’s Le mal du pays, which is mentioned so often in the novel it felt like a character in its own right.

 Although Haida is said to be shy (becoming invisible in crowds greater than three), he isn’t when they are alone.
 One evening, he talks enthusiastically about Liszt for about a page.
 But instead of paying attention to what Haida says, Tsukuru thinks about Shiro.
 He even tells us that he “barely listened.”

 Following that conversation, Haida asks if he can leave the LPs at Tsukuru’s apartment.
 He gives the excuse of not being able to listen to them in his dorm, but the moment has the feeling of someone asking to leave an important item in a lover’s apartment—especially since Haida has been glancing at him.

-Then there is the turning point in their relationship.
+And then…there is the turning point in their relationship.
 One night, Tsukuru wakes, believing Haida has come into his bedroom.
-He tells himself it must be some sort of projection and that the real Haida is on the sofa.
+He tells himself it must be some sort of projection and that the real Haida is asleep on the sofa.
 Tsukuru has the feeling that Haida wants to tell him something but doesn’t know how to put it into words.
 Contrary to his claim that this is just a projection, before Haida disappears, Tsukuru hears him breathing.